VoltanFr/VoltanFr/README.md

 ### Cheers!

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=VoltanFr&show_icons=true&theme=radical&include_all_commits=true&show_owner=true)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=VoltanFr&layout=compact)

+- ⚡ Fun fact: The generated stats tell that some of my code is in [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), which is a lie: I haven't written a code of Smalltalk since the eighties.
+Good memories!

 <!--
 **VoltanFr/VoltanFr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.